mohammedzamakhan/toddmotto.github.io/README.md

 ### Installing dependencies

-This project makes use of `gulp`.
-First, you'll need to make sure you have `gulp` installed:
+This project makes use of `gulp` and `yarn`.
+First, you'll need to make sure you have them both installed:

 ```
-npm install --global gulp
+npm install --g gulp
+npm install --g yarn
 ```

-Next, you'll need to `npm install` the other dev-dependencies, run this from the `toddmotto.github.io` root folder:
+Next, you'll need to `yarn install` the other dev-dependencies, run this from the `toddmotto.github.io` root folder:

 ```
 cd toddmotto.github.io
-npm install
+yarn install
 ```

 ### Running the server